Alright, the movie was fine.

-- their beauty - (they actually do resemble one another and have similar coloring)
+- Their beauty - (they actually do resemble one another and have similar coloring)

-- their plight – lack of good, respectable roles
+- Their plight – lack of good, respectable roles

-- their problem – their beauty
+- Their problem – their beauty

 I could be making a mountain out of a molehill.
 Could be that Berry recognized their physical resemblance and wanted to tell Dandridge’s story and decided to do a pic about it and nothing more.

 Anyhoo, enough rambling.
 I especially liked Halle Berry in this role.
 She deserved the accolades.
 Berry won a Golden Globe Award, a SAG award and an Emmy award for her portrayal of Dorothy Dandridge.
-She was very, very good in the pic.
+She was very good in the pic.
 She played the role convincingly.
 One of the things I liked about the film was the casting of Berry.
 It was a sensible casting choice, at least from a physical standpoint.